tatwik-sai/Tree-Data-Structure/README.md

-# simplepytree
+# treeds

 Easy to use Tree Data Structure with many useful methods.

 Developed by Tatwik.

-# Examples of using simplepytree
+# Examples of using treeds

 ![Tree Example](https://adrianmejia.com/images/tree-parts.jpg)